RedisLabs/redislabs-docs/content/rs/references/cli-utilities/rladmin/cluster/join.md

 aliases:
 ---

-`rladmin cluster join` adds a node to an existing cluster.
+Adds a node to an existing cluster.

 ```sh
 rladmin cluster join